AstralRanger/UWaterlooApi/README.md

 ##About

 Calls University of Waterloo API endpoints and converts the returned data into static typed objects.

-For the API's documentation visit [here](https://github.com/uWaterloo/api-documentation)
+For a list of endpoints, visit the API's offical documentation [here](https://github.com/uWaterloo/api-documentation)

 The motivation for this project was to create a lower barrier of entry to the API, as users no longer have to worry about WebClients, Deserilzation, etc.